UPPS 04.04.11 - University Classification and Compensation

 Reviewers of this UPPS include the following:

-Position Date Associate Vice President for Human Resources June 1 E3Y Chair, Faculty Senate June 1 E3Y Chair, Staff Council June 1 E3Y
+Position Date Associate Vice President and Chief Human Resources Officer June 1 E5Y Chair, Faculty Senate June 1 E5Y Chair, Staff Council June 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Human Resources; senior reviewer of this UPPS
+Associate Vice President and Chief Human Resources Officer; senior reviewer of this UPPS

 Executive Vice President for Operations and Chief Financial Officer